PaddlePaddle/PaddleClas/deploy/hubserving/readme_en.md

 ## User defined service module modification
 If you need to modify the service logic, the following steps are generally required:

-- 1. Stop service
+1. Stop service
 ```shell
 hub serving stop --port/-p XXXX
 ```
-- 2. Modify the code in the corresponding files, like `module.py` and `params.py`, according to the actual needs.
+2. Modify the code in the corresponding files, like `module.py` and `params.py`, according to the actual needs.
 For example, if you need to replace the model used by the deployed service, you need to modify model path parameters `cfg.model_file` and `cfg.params_file` in `params.py`.
 Of course, other related parameters may need to be modified at the same time.
 Please modify and debug according to the actual situation.

+    After modifying and installing (`hub install deploy/hubserving/clas/`) and before deploying, you can use `python deploy/hubserving/clas/test.py` to test the installed service module.

-- 3. Uninstall old service module
+1. Uninstall old service module
 ```shell
 hub uninstall clas_system
 ```
-- 4. Install modified service module
+4. Install modified service module
 ```shell
 hub install deploy/hubserving/clas/
 ```
-- 5. Restart service
+5. Restart service
 ```shell
 hub serving start -m clas_system
 ```